 - 1. Before any school records will be released to third parties (colleges, potential employers, etc.), the school must have the student's written consent.
-Exception: The records may be forwarded to officials of another college, upon request, in which the student seeks or intends to enroll.

-- 1. Upon receipt of a subpoena or judicial order requiring the Registrar to relinquish control of their records, students will be notified of the subpoena or judicial order before the Registrar will relinquish control of the records.

-- 2. The law allows "directory information" about students to be made public without specific permission.
-The FERPA Compliance Office considers the following items to be directory information:
+Exception: The records may be forwarded to officials of another college, upon request, in which the student seeks or intends to enroll. - 1.
+Upon receipt of a subpoena or judicial order requiring the Registrar to relinquish control of their records, students will be notified of the subpoena or judicial order before the Registrar will relinquish control of the records. - 2.
+The law allows "directory information" about students to be made public without specific permission.
+The FERPA Compliance Office considers the following items to be directory information: - Name - Degrees and awards received - Most recent previous institution attended - Participation in officially recognized activities/sports - Date of birth released only for legitimate educational purposes - · Dates of attendance - Major Fields of Study - · Weight and height of individuals on athletic teams - 1.
+All inquiries about records should be made to:

-- Name

-- Degrees and awards received

-- Address

-- Most recent previous institution attended

-- Telephone number

-- Participation in officially recognized activities/sports

-- · Date and place of birth

-- · Dates of attendance

-- Major Fields of Study

-- Email address

-- · Weight and height of individuals on athletic teams

-- 1. All inquiries pertaining to records should be made to: